CrayLabs/SmartSim/doc/model.rst

 -  `batch_settings` (t.Optional[base.BatchSettings] = None): Describes settings for batch workload treatment.

 A `name` and :ref:`RunSettings<settings-info>` reference are required to initialize a ``Model``.
-To instruct a Model to encapsulate a simulation, users must provide the simulation executable to the Models run settings with instructions on how the application should be launched.

-Users may also launch Models as a batch job by specifying :ref:`BatchSettings<settings-info>` when initializing.

 .. note::
     ``BatchSettings`` attached to a model are ignored when the model is executed as part of an ensemble.

-The `params` init argument for Models lets users define simulation parameters and their values through a dictionary.
+The `params` factory method parameter for Models lets users define simulation parameters and their values through a dictionary.
 Using :ref:`Model API functions<model_api>`, users can write these parameters to a file in the Model's working directory.
 Similarly, the Model API provides functionality to instruct SmartSim to read a file and automatically fill in parameter values.
 Both behaviors are